clsavino/MySQL-Node-Bamazon/README.md

 * show current inventory after purchases,
 * customer prompted to order an item,
 * response to customer's request for quantity of items not in stock,
-* customer prompted for desire to order again
+* customer prompted for desire to order again - connection.end() used for clean end to node.js app

 ![Alt text](/images/customer2.PNG?raw=true "Photo of the command line interface showing table with inventory and customer prompts")

 ## Bamazon Manager App
 #### Screenshot 1 - Node command line interface showing:
-* View Products for Sale option - Inventory Table displayed.
-SELECT query used
+* View Products for Sale option - Inventory Table displayed, SELECT query used
-* View Low Inventory options - Inventory Table with items with stock quantity less than 5 items, SELECT WHERE query used
+* View Low Inventory option - Inventory Table displayed only with items with stock quantity less than 5, SELECT WHERE query used
 * Prompt Manager to determine if desires to continue

 ![Alt text](/images/manager1.PNG?raw=true "Photo of the command line interface showing manager option selected and response")

 #### Screenshot 2 -
-* Add New Product option - prompt Manager to input product name, price, and quantity, INSERT and SELECT queries used
+* Add New Product option - prompt Manager to input product name, department, price, and quantity, INSERT and SELECT queries used
 * Add to Inventory option - prompt Manager to input Item id and quantity to add, display Inventory Table, SELECT and UPDATE queries used
 * Prompt Manager to determine if desires to continue, "No" is selected which invokes connection.end() for a clean end to database connection and Node.js app